zhenrong-wang/now-aes-ecb/README.md

-# now-aes-ecb
-This is an AES-ECB implementation in the HPC-NOW project.
+# NOW-AES: an AES implementation in the project HPC-NOW